-In this webinar recording, we present a detailed analysis of the CfD structure and discuss how the revenues of renewables assets can be optimised.
+In this webinar recording, we look into optimising renewables business cases in Poland and present a detailed analysis of the CfD structure.

 The Polish renewables market is currently experiencing rapid growth.
 We expect installed renewables capacity to reach 23 GW by 2025, compared to 6 GW of wind and close to no solar only two years ago.
 Much of this has been fuelled by the CfD auction mechanism, which has awarded contracts to over 10 GW of onshore wind and solar capacities since the first auction in 2016.
 With auctions set to continue until 2027 and possible rates of return higher than in more mature European markets, Poland remains an attractive market for investments in renewables.